1981 Nepalese general election: Campaign

 Initially there were 1,451 total candidates, of whom 353 later withdrew.
 The 122 seats in the Rastriya Panchayat were contested by 1,096 candidates.
 Virtually all candidates campaigned on slogans such as "God and Motherhood", portraying themselves as opponents of corruption and inflation.
-With the absence of organized political parties in the election, the campaign was rather low-scale.
+With the absence of organized political parties in the election, the campaign was rather low-key.
 Mass rallies were not held, not even in Kathmandu.
 Most candidates relied heavily on door-to-door campaigning and canvassing through family, caste and ethnic networks.
 Candidates also used posters and vehicles with loudspeakers.
 The spending ceiling of each candidate was fixed at 30,000 Nepalese rupees.

-70 of the candidates in the election previously ran in the 1959 election.
+70 of the candidates in the election had also contested the 1959 election.
 Of those candidates 29 ran as independents, 18 for the Nepali Congress, 8 for the Samyukta Prajatantra Party, 6 for the Nepal Rashtrabadi Gorkha Parishad, 6 for the Praja Parishad, and 1 for the Tarai Congress.
-17 of the candidates won in the 1981 election.
+17 of these 70 candidates won in the 1981 election.

 Candidates had to pay a security deposit of 1,500 Nepalese rupees in order to contest the election.